PPalindrome/STPam/README.md

-## 介绍

-这是一个基于多源大数据的时空过程智能分析挖掘软件
+## What is this repository for?

-An efficient software for intelligent analyzing and mining spatiotemporal processes based on multi-source big data
+STPam is an efficient software for intelligent analyzing and mining spatiotemporal processes based on multi-source big data

-前端：Vue，Axios，ElementPlus
+Front-end：Vue，Axios，ElementPlus

-后台：SpringCloud, SpringBoot, SpringSecurity
+Back-end：SpringCloud, SpringBoot, SpringSecurity

 ## Quick Start